microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-python.md

 ### Store single instance (non-standard)

 This demonstrates how to upload a single DICOM file.
-This non-standard API endpoint simplifies uploading a single file as a byte array stored in the body of a reque
+This non-standard API endpoint simplifies uploading a single file as binary bytes sent in the body of a request

 _Details:_
 * Path: ../studies